kmutya/kmutya.github.io/_posts/2019-02-06-maxclique.md

 CGSP_Objective :  1.0

 Notice how the RMP objective starts at 45 and gradually reduces to 41 due to column generation.
+Code for this project can be found [here](https://github.com/kmutya/Maximum-Clique-Problem).

 ## References